being a part of an American tradition

 their share of human-interest stories, as shown by these examples.

-of NASCAR's most popular drivers, Bill Elliott, is the son of a
+of the most popular drivers in NASCAR history, Bill Elliott, is the son of a

 small-business owner.
-The story is told that his Dad and family
+His son, Chase is a NASCAR driver today.
+The story is told that Bill's dad and family

 are very loyal to the brand of cars Bill used to race - so loyal

 that they would gladly tote the merchandise to your car, but only

 if it is the same brand of car that Bill drove.